PlumpMath/sassmanager/README.md

 Description
 -----------

-`watch`	--	create a SASS process
+`watch`	--	Create a SASS process

-The following options are available for watch:
+The following options are available for `watch`:

 `-n --name` 					Name the created SASS process